The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Correlation matrices

-In addition to the population-averaged measures from the main manuscript, we also calculated the pairwise correlations for each pair $i,j$ of neurons with $i\ne j \in [1, \netsize]$, and ordered these by the time-averaged rate of the corresponding neurons (\prettyref{appfig:corrmatrix}).
-This reveals a dependence of the pairwise correlation on the rate of the respective neurons.
+In addition to the population-averaged measures from the main manuscript, we calculated the pairwise correlations for each pair $i,j$ of neurons with $i\ne j \in [1, \netsize]$, and ordered these by the time-averaged rate of the corresponding neurons (\prettyref{appfig:corrmatrix}).
+This reveals a dependence of the pairwise correlation on the firing rate of the respective neurons.
 If both neurons fire at low rate (here $<\SI{5}{\per\second}$), correlations will be close to zero similar to the results in \cite{DeLaRocha07_802}.
 For high rates (here $>\SI{25}{\per\second}$) we find mostly positive correlations.
-However, if both neurons fire at intermediate rates, the activity of neurons will be anti-correlated, and will suppress positive shared-input correlations.
-After calibration, the amount of neurons firing at intermediate rates increases, and hence shared-input correlations are suppressed by more neurons (\prettyref{appfig:corrmatrix}, \prettyref{fig:rates_cv}).
+However, for neurons firing at intermediate rates, the activity of the pair is often anti-correlated, and can hence effectively suppress (positive) shared-input correlations.
+After calibration, the amount of neurons firing at intermediate rates and showing negative correlations increases (\prettyref{appfig:corrmatrix}b, \prettyref{fig:rates_cv}).
+Shared-input correlations are hence suppressed by more neurons leading to smaller input correlations than in the uncalibrated case (\prettyref{fig:corr_calib}).